prajwoldangol/EmsBackend/README.md

 ## Features

-- Purchase a plan that suits your need
+- Register as an employer and Purchase a plan that suits your need
 - Add and manage your employees
 - Create Schedules
 - Create and track task board activities.